francisduvivier/discord-local-llm-bot/docs/index.md

-# FastVector
+# Local LLM Discord Bot

-This is a simple vector python package.
+This is a Local LLM Discord Bot made for Maker/Hacker Spaces.